Which Home Chores Burn the Most Calories?

 Running marathons and swimming laps are not the only way to burn calories.
-Housekeeping and yard work can also help you keep off the pounds.
+Housekeeping and yard work can also help you take off the pounds.
 Here are 12 of the top calorie-burning home and garden chores, with estimated hourly calorie-burn rates for an average 145-pound person.
-Of course, each person mows, mops and dusts at a different pace and burns a different number of calories, so these are general estimates.
+Of course, each person mows, mops and dusts at a different pace and burns a different number of calories, so these are general guides.

 The first number is provided by the Livestrong Foundation, which lists the number of calories burned for a wide variety of jobs, sports and other activities.
 Wherever possible, a second number is provided by My Fitness Pal, which offers tracking for both caloric intake and caloric burn, online or with iPhone and Android apps.